 An inspector and I were talking about the foundation of a property once and he gave my buyers the best advice I had ever heard – simple and effective.
 He advised that you keep your grass growing along your foundation at all times – if the area around the foundation is green, you should be safe from some of the more common foundation problems (of course this will not guarantee a life without foundation problems…but it will help).

 You’ll often hear people refer to “keeping your foundation watered” during the summer months – and this is exactly what the inspector was suggesting.
 Letting the ground around your foundation dry up can lead to more trouble down the road, particularly if a sudden rainstorm swells the ground with moisture.
 Keeping the grass alive in a San Antonio summer isn’t always easy so when you keep the ground moist enough to grow your grass, it should be enough to maintain your foundation’s strength.
+You may contact a Soft Story Retrofit specialist to check your home’s foundation.

 As always, Kimberly Howell Properties reminds you that there is no substitution for a qualified structural engineer or foundation expert when you think you might have foundation troubles.
 Call your real estate agent and ask for a list of qualified foundation experts or structural engineers in your area.